Kenya is among one of the most well-known countries in Africa.

 For the most part, the Maasai consume meat, milk, and blood from cattle for protein and health needs.

-Cow blood is drank on special occasions, and often by elders to reduce the effects of a hangover!
+Cow blood is drunk on special occasions, and often by elders to reduce the effects of a hangover!

 Kenya has a Car-free island.